vrettasm/PyGeneticAlgorithms/README.md

 - [MutationOperator](code/src/operators/mutation/mutate_operator.py)
 - [MigrationOperator](code/src/operators/migration/migration_operator.py)

-and implement the basic interface as described in these classes.
-In the examples below I show how one can use this code to run a GA for optimization problems (maximization/minimization) with and without constraints.
+and implementing the basic interface as described therein.
+In the examples that follow I show how one can use this code to run a GA for optimization problems (maximization/minimization) with and without constraints.
 The project is ongoing so new things might come along the way.